 Hi, thanks for visiting the references for the course Acknowledging Country: Listening to and Speaking your Place.

-And here is the paper Bunjil, which gives the context for my conversation on Tyson Yunkaporta’s podcast The Other Others.
+And here is the essay Bunjil, which gives the context for my conversation on Tyson Yunkaporta’s podcast The Other Others.

-Here’s the episode where he interviews me: What Can I Do?
+Here’s Tyson Yunkaporta’s podcast where he interviews me about CERES and Kingfisher Festival: What Can I Do?

 And what he says about our chat: Outsourcing our biggest FAQ here.
 Maya Ward, author of “The Comfort of Water” is now receiving queries from settlers who are calling themselves “white” and asking how to come back into the spirit of place in rigorous and respectful ways that are not in extractive relation, not overstepping or appropriating.
 It is a space of nuance and intense discomfort and danger there, but it is generative, so Maya and I talk up Kingfisher ceremony on Wurundjeri land, in a feedback loop of crazy.
 It may be crazy, but both of us agree that if settlers cannot come back under the Law of the land soon, everything and everyone will die.
 No pressure.